-Basically, a food allergy is where a normally harmless substance is perceived as a threat by the body’s immunological defences.
-In susceptible individuals, even light alcohol consumption can cause an allergic reaction.
-Allergic reactions usually manifest themselves as migraine headaches, itchiness, rashes, bowel colic, diarrhoea, asthma, swollen facial features and watery swollen eyes.
+Basically, a food allergy is where a normally harmless substance is seen as a threat by the body’s immunological defences.
+As concerns alcohol, even light drinking can cause an allergic reaction.
+Allergic reactions can include migraine headaches, itchiness, rashes, bowel colic, diarrhoea, asthma, swollen facial features and watery swollen eyes.

 Many consumers think that the main cause of an adverse reaction to wine is due to sulphur dioxide, which is an antioxidant and preservative.
-Unless an individual has a similar reaction when eating dried fruits, such as dried apricots, this is unlikely as the concentration of sulphur dioxide will be much higher in the dried fruits than in the wine.
+Unless you have a similar reaction when eating dried fruits, such as dried apricots, this is unlikely as the concentration of sulphur dioxide will be much higher in the dried fruits than in the wine.

-Histamine is commonly believed to be a main cause of an adverse reaction to wine, possibly due to its relatively high concentration in certain wines, although many foods such as egg plants, tomatoes and fish contain a significantly higher concentration than does wine.
-Conversely, certain substances in wine may induce the release of histamine from mast cells or certain individuals may have a reduced activity and/or amount of one of the enzymes that break down histamine in the intestine.
-Histamine-related symptoms are similar to those observed with immunologically-mediated food allergy.
+Histamine is commonly believed to be a main cause of an adverse reaction to wine, possibly due to its relatively high concentration in certain wines, although many foods such as aubergine, tomatoes and fish contain a significantly higher concentration than wine.
+However, we think substances in wine may induce the release of histamine from mast cells or certain individuals may have a reduced activity and/or amount of one of the enzymes that break down histamine in the intestine.
+Histamine-related symptoms are similar to those of food allergy.

 An adverse reaction or allergy is not to be confused with excessive alcohol consumption.
 If an individual drinks sensibly, ideally with food and follows government guidelines, they will not suffer the side effects of ‘over’ consumption.